Dreams Have No Borders

 Photography by crew members behind the scenes

-Film Director Jan Thompson (center) with the 2023 Valhalla Media film production team,
+Film Director Jan Thompson (center) with the production team and the opera creators.
+From left to right:

 Estelí Gomez (soprano), plays Marisol, a young Mexican mother fleeing cartel violence to reunite with her older sister, Rosario, in the United States.
 Praised for her “clear, bright voice” by The New York Times, Estelí has performed on two Grammy Award-winning recordings and is widely recognized as a stylish interpreter of early and contemporary repertoires.